 Education correlates with income.
 Using Ted Rosling’s wonderful Gapminder program I’ve created a graph showing showing how adult literacy correlates with income around the world.

-If you want to see these trends change over time (my chart only shows the situation for 2007), try this interactive animation of the data.
+If you want to see these trends change over time (my chart only shows the situation for 2007), try this interactive animation

 The Bureau of Labor Statistics data for 2010, which I’ve charted below, show how income varies with education in the United States.

 There is a reinforcing (and unfortunate) symmetry to these data.
 Lack of education leads to economic hardship, which leads to a lack of educational opportunity.
 ProPublica

 , the non-partisan, investigative news organization, recently completed a nation-wide study

 that showed that “poverty [is] the predominant factor in determining the proportion of students in a school or district who were enrolled in higher-level education [such as Advanced Placement courses].”